patojoke/gettt/Using-get5-for-scrims.md

 ## Other tips

 If you have a coach, I'd suggest installing the csgo_hearcoach plugin, it allows coaches to talk in deadtalk with your teammates (this used to be normal CS:GO behavior, but a CS:GO update changed it).
 You can download the csgo_hearcoach plugin from http://dl.whiffcity.com/plugins/sm-misc/.
-Just put the file in ``addons/sourcemod/plugins``.
-This comes from my collection of plugins at https://github.com/splewis/sm-misc.
+Just put the ``csgo_hearcoach.smx`` file in ``addons/sourcemod/plugins``.
+This comes from my [sm-misc](https://github.com/splewis/sm-misc) collection of plugins.